Twasi/twasi-docs/docs/getting-started/plugin-base.md

 > To test your plugin in a local environment, you need to set up a Twasi-Core instance, if you haven't done that yet.
 You can learn how to do that [here](/docs/getting-started/local-setup).

 Your plugin base is finished and Twasi-Core should be able to load it.
 All you need to do now is to build it to get a .jar file.
 In IntelliJ, you can create a runtime-configuration for that.
 Just click "Add configuration" at the top bar of the IDE, click the add-button, choose Maven and enter "clean compile package" into the command-line field.
 Save the configuration and click run.
-Now Maven compiles your plugin and puts the jar file into a new folder called "target".
+Now Maven compiles your plugin and puts the .jar file into a new folder called "target".

 If you don't use IntelliJ, please install Maven globally on your system.
 You can find a tutorial for that [here](https://www.baeldung.com/install-maven-on-windows-linux-mac).